TripathiVedant/pr-reviewer/README.md

   - **Prompt Manager:** Decoupled prompts (currently in a JSON file).
   - **Analyzer:** Runs AI-based analysis.
   - **Result Formatter (Optional):** Formats results into the expected JSON structure.
+- Pluggable PR Review Strategies that use their own agenting flow.
+- Puggable Code parsers to create tree and pass relevant context to LLM.

 ### Error Handling
 - **2 Types of Errors:**